intercom/intercom-cordova/README.md

 Attributes such as the user email or a user's name can be updated by calling:

     intercom.updateUser({ email: "joe@example.com", name: @"Joe" });

+Details of the attributes that can be updated are available [here](https://doc.intercom.io/api/#user-model).

 Custom user attributes can be created and modified by passing a custom_attributes dictionary You do not have to create attributes in Intercom beforehand.
-If one hasn't been seen before, it will be created for you automatically.

     intercom.updateUser({
         custom_attributes: {